 We represent caregivers in foster care, guardianship and adoption benefits matters to ensure that they are receiving the correct support appropriate to the needs of the child in their care.
 A major focus of this program is helping our families receive special benefits for disabled children who require increased care due to medical, behavioral, and/or developmental needs.
 In addition, we help caregivers when DCFS does not approve their homes in a timely manner, or refuses to approve their homes at all, rendering them ineligible for foster care funding.
 We also help non-minor dependents (young adults in extended foster care between the ages of 18 and 21) access funding to which they are entitled.

 How do we do it:

 When it seems that a caregiver is not receiving the correct benefits and services, our attorneys negotiate with DCFS to resolve the problem.
 If we cannot achieve a just resolution through negotiation, we take the claim to a hearing before a judge.
-Without an advocate, this process is time-consuming and often confusing for caregivers; we provide free legal services and advocacy to support caregivers in providing for the needs of the children in their care.
+Without an advocate, this process is time-consuming and often confusing for caregivers; we provide free legal services and advocacy are provided free of charge.

 Can we help you?